Armstrong Gibbs: Musical career

 Also in the early 1920s, Gibbs received two significant commissions for stage music, won the Arthur Sullivan Prize for composition, and was regularly getting his music published and performed.
 In 1921, he was invited to join the staff of the Royal College of Music where he taught theory and composition until 1939.
-In 1921, Gibbs also founded the Danbury Choral Society, an amateur choir that he conducted until just before his death.
+In 1921, Gibbs founded the Danbury Choral Society, an amateur choir that he conducted until just before his death.
 In 1923, Gibbs was asked to adjudicate at a competitive musical festival in Bath and quickly found that he had a penchant for this type of work.
-Within a few years he became one of the best-known judges in England.
+Within a few years he became one of the best-known music competition judges in England.
 From 1937 to 1952, he was the Vice-chairman of the British Federation of Musical Festivals, a job that he regarded as one of his most important.
-In 1931, Gibbs was awarded the Doctorate in Music at Cambridge for composition.
+In 1931, Gibbs was awarded a Doctorate in Music at Cambridge for composition.

 During World War II, Crossings, his home, was commandeered for use as a military hospital, so Gibbs and Honor moved to Windermere in the Lake District.
 Although the competitive festivals came to a temporary halt during the war, he continued to be highly involved in musical performance; Gibbs formed a thirty-two voice male choir and co-led a county music committee that focused on producing evening concerts.
 His son was killed on active service in November 1943 in Italy during World War II.
 After the war, Gibbs and Honor returned to Essex to a small cottage near Crossings called "The Cottage in the Bush".
 The competitive festivals resumed.
 After his retirement from his position as Vice-chairman in 1952, Gibbs continued to write music with more focus on large-scale works including a cantata and a choral mime.
 While these late compositions were still receiving praise from audiences and participants, they were not nearly as successful as his smaller works.